NavyBlue06/project2Zodiacgame/README.md

 5. The game continues until all pairs are matched.

 ---
+## User Stories

+- As a player, I want to flip a card and reveal a zodiac symbol so I can try to find its match.
+- As a player, I want to match a card from the top row with one from the bottom to score a point.
+- As a player, I want visual feedback and popups when I find a match so I feel rewarded.
+- As a player, I want to reset the game and try again when I want.
+- As a player, I want the game to work on my mobile device, tablet, and computer.

+---
 ## Features

 **Zodiac-Themed cards designed by moi**: gives you a good opportunity to learn about astrology and yourself